Stay ConnectedSubscribe to the Viewpoint blog to stay on top of all infrastructure construction news and trends.

 What the 2021 American Jobs Plan Means for Infrastructure in the U.S. — And Your Construction Company

 The United States is at the doorstep of the largest infrastructure spending package —The 2021 American Jobs Plan — in its history.
-The bill, brought forth by the Biden Administration, has the potential for between $1 trillion and $3 trillion in public works, utility, transportation, energy and other vital infrastructure projects.
+The original bill, brought forth by the Biden Administration, had the potential for between $1 trillion and $3 trillion in public works, utility, transportation, energy and other vital infrastructure projects.
+Since it's introduction though, the bill has been scaled back to a $1.2 trillion proposal that has seen bipartisan support.
 If passed, the infrastructure spending plan will benefit contractors for years to come — but only if they’re prepared to meet modern demands with real-time data, digitization, leading-edge technology adoption.

-The $2 trillion American Jobs Plan that the Biden Administration has put before Congress is at the core of the latest 2021 infrastructure spending plans.
+The American Jobs Plan that the Biden Administration put before Congress is at the core of the latest 2021 infrastructure spending plans.
 Spending on this bill has been proposed over an eight year time period, funded by potential corporate tax increases and other measures spread across 15 years.

-Another $213 billion has been earmarked for affordable and sustainable housing projects, $400 billion for healthcare projects and $100 billion for workforce development.
-Additional areas of spending include $100 billion-plus for school and education facilities; $180 billion dedicated to research and development, science and climate programs; and $300 billion in manufacturing, small business and labor programs.
+Another $213 billion had been earmarked for affordable and sustainable housing projects, $400 billion for healthcare projects and $100 billion for workforce development.
+Additional areas of potential spending included $100 billion-plus for school and education facilities; $180 billion dedicated to research and development, science and climate programs; and $300 billion in manufacturing, small business and labor programs.

-Congress has not voted on this bill yet, and we don’t have a timeline for debate or a vote, but we could see significant movement by mid- to end-summer 2021.
+Congress has not voted on any version of the proposed bill yet, and we don’t have a timeline for debate or a vote, but we could see significant movement by mid- to end-summer 2021.
 Of course this comes with the caveat that the proposal is subject to changes along the way.

 Latest News Stories: